LEARN HOW TO DRINK RESPONSIBLY

 Download the Recoverthol App to see the effect of different drinks on your own body.
 Discover how long it will take for your body to clear a drink out of your system.
 Find out what time you will be sober.
 (BAC=0%).

-Follow the guidelines, set your limit and stick to it.
-Use the App to see what time you will be sober, and allow sufficient time to sleep on top of that so that you’ll be on your A-game the next day.
+Follow safe drinking guidelines, set your limit and stick to it.
+Use the App to see what time you will be sober, and allow sufficient time to sleep.

 What is Responsible drinking?